exoplatform/exo-documentation/docs/Configuration.rst

    -  Send transactions on blockchain using *Admin wallet* that is used to administrate all other wallets.
       In fact this wallet is used to initialize and send rewards to users and spaces wallets.

-- The HTTP endpoint is used by *users and spaces wallets* using `Web3.js <https://web3js.readthedocs.io/>`__ (Browser side) to communicate with the blockchain to send transactions, unlike the *Admin wallet* which uses `Web3j <https://web3j.io/>`__ (Server side) to send transactions.
+- Unlike the *Admin wallet* which uses `Web3j <https://web3j.io/>`__ (Server side) to issue transactions, the HTTP endpoint is used by *users and spaces wallets* using `Web3.js <https://web3js.readthedocs.io/>`__ (Browser side) to communicate with the blockchain to issue transactions.

-// TODO ajouter un schéma avec la blockchain, la UI d'eXo Wallet et le server eXo derrière qui communiquent ensemble (A DEMANDER AU DESIGNER de l'aide !!!!)
+// TODO add blockchain chart, wallet UI and eXo server behind that communicates together (ASK DESIGNER)

 Blockchain transaction settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- When sending a transaction to Ethereum blockchain, some generic properties are required, especially *gas limit* and *gas price*.
+- When sending a transaction to the Ethereum blockchain, some generic properties are required, especially *gas limit* and *gas price*.

   - **Gas limit**

-    The *gas limit* is the maximum gas that can take a transaction using *Cauri* contract.
+    The *gas limit* is the maximum gas that can take a transaction using the token contract.
 It can be modified using the following property:

       .. code-block:: jproperties